USA Volleyball Membership

 - Outdoor (for late spring/summer only play)

 - One Event (for one event USAV sanctioned play)

 - League (for 8-12 week limited play only leagues)

 - Other (fan, chaperone, leadership, etc.)

 All referees and scorekeepers must be registered members and back ground screened by the region in which they live.
 Depending on the level of certification and the region, requirements vary.
 Each RVA sets their own limitations and needs for that area on regional requirements.
 It is best to check with your region office and official's chair for full listing of same.
-How do I start a USAV Club?

-New parent to the sport Your membership questions should be directed to your local region office.
 If they are unable to help, you may contact the USA Volleyball membership services department.